josemiguel-alvarez/nextjs-blog/data/authors/default.md

 github: https://github.com/josemiguel-alvarez
 ---

 I'm a Software Engineer @ Shopify.
-You can find here technical content of things that I've learned and found interesting.
+More than 5 years of experience developing software.
+International working experience, mainly in the Swiss and Spanish banking sector.
+Full-Stack knowledge with a focus on web development.
+Interested in new technologies and cybersecurity.